HrbrIO/harbor-docs/docs/quick-start-guide.md

 ![HelloHarborBeacon](img/quick-start/helloharbor-in-catalog.png)

 !!! info
-    Follow the `READ.md` instructions on installing the Harbor System Information Beacon For Linux.
+    Follow the `READ.md` instructions on installing the Hrbr System Information Beacon For Linux.

 ### Registering the Beacon

-You must register a Beacon before Harbor will accept messages from it.
+You must register a Beacon before Hrbr will accept messages from it.
 !!! info
     The `READ.md` for the HelloHarborBeacon tells us the default beaconVersionId is `io.hrbr.howdybeacon:1.0.0`